rpad300/shortlistAI/docs/legal/privacy-en.md

 You can control cookies through your browser settings.
 Note that disabling cookies may affect Platform functionality.

+For detailed information about cookies, see our [Cookie Policy](cookie-policy-en.md).

 ## 9. Data Sharing

 ### 9.1 Who We Share With